Mardi Gras in Louisiana

 VERMILION PARISH

-As founded by a group of women in 1955, Kaplan’s Mardi Gras is a must-do as are the Chic-a-la-pie children’s parade and the entire menu at Suire’s Restaurant and Grocery.
+Founded by a group of women in 1955, Kaplan’s Mardi Gras is a must-do, including the Chic-a-La-Pie parade and indulging in delicacies at Suire’s Grocery and Restaurant.

 Washington Parish